schwa/SwiftFormats/README.md

 ### TODOs

 - [ ] Find and handle all the TODOs
+- [ ] Clean up the parser init methods.
+Foundation parsers do not have public .init() methods and are only created via corresponding FormatStyles.
+Follow this.
+This will be API breaking.
 - [ ] Add more `.formatted()` and `.formatted(_ style:)` functions where appropriate
+    - [ ] Track this in tabel
 - [ ] Add sugar for parsing (does a standard library equivalent to `.formatted()` exist?)
 - [ ] Investigate attribute strings and other non-string `FormatOutput` types
 - [ ] More CoreGraphics types